 He wasn’t bothered by anything that happened in our lives.
 He didn’t take anything seriously or hold a grudge.
 He let things come and go because he was a truly happy dog.

 McCoy liked going places and seeing different things.
-Even though he new what he liked he still did all kinds of things with great gusto, whatever we gave him a chance to experience.
+Even though he new what he liked he still did all kinds of things with great gusto, whatever he was able to experience.

 Be Genuine And Show Appreciation